lukso-network/docs/docs/networks/advanced-guides/update-clients.md

 ## Download new Clients

-Then continue to check and update your configured blockchain clients.
+Then continue to update your blockchain clients to the [latest supported versions](../mainnet/running-a-node.md#supported-clients-versions).

 ```bash
 # Updates all clients to the latest version